 This paid for Mark, John and a collaborator Colin Leggo, to travel to Philadelphia to work with a US theatre group there for one week to produce a first script.
 The group were hosted by Professor Andy Lamas of the University of Pennsylvania.
 Mark, John and Colin were very pleased to work with amazing actors in Philadelphia - Mary Toumanen, Becky Martin and Theodora Rodine.

 When it is finished the script will be published with Open Book Publishers.
-This is an open source publisher.
+This is an open-source publisher.
 The script will be free to download.
 Production companies and theatre groups will be able to adapt it to suit their cultural and political context, to make it relevant to their audiences.
-Performances will use non-traditional casting so that any actor - of any sex, gender, ethnicity, or ability-status - will able to play any role.
+Performances will use non-traditional casting so that any actor - of any sex, gender, ethnicity, or ability-status - will be able to play any role.
 Staging the play, will require only very small budgets, and will need minimal staging effects and propping.

 Some thoughts from John (video)